class-hooks/class-hooks/README.md

 Respective React hooks counterpart:
 - `useEffect`

+> About `shouldComponentUpdate`: the hook implementation for that specific lifecycle hook is to be the least intrusive: if `useLifecycle(target, 'shouldComponentUpdate', ...)` return true, then true is returned to the React renderer.
+But, if it returned false, then the returned value ignores it completely, and only the wrapped component's `shouldComponentUpdate` is taken into account.

 #### useState
 Keeps an encapsulated piece of state.
 This state is part of the component's lifecycle, so the component **will** react to state changes.
 Does not collide with values that are saved on the component's state.
 Useful for saving state that is internal to the custom hook that you're implementing.